solo-io/gloo-docs/gloo/docs/user_guides/basic_ingress.md

 If you need more advanced routing capabilities, we'd encourage you to use Gloo `VirtualServices` by installing as `glooctl install gateway`.
-See the remaining routing documentation for more details on the extended capabilities Gloo provides **without** needing to add lots of additional custom annotations to you Ingress Objects.
+See the remaining routing documentation for more details on the extended capabilities Gloo provides **without** needing to add lots of additional custom annotations to your Ingress Objects.

 ### What you'll need